Open-MBEE/EMS-Repo/README.md

 		export MAVEN_OPTS='-Xms256m -Xmx1G -XX:PermSize=300m -Xdebug  -Xrunjdwp:transport=dt_socket,address=10000,server=y,suspend=n -javaagent:/Applications/jrebel/jrebel.jar'

-3. Clone alfresco-view-repo using the Eclipse git tool (anchor)
+3. Clone alfresco-view-repo using the Eclipse git tool.
+If you need instructions on installing and using git in eclipse see this section: [typical local environment instructions](#typical)
 4. Right click your project and run maven >> Update project
 5. Install jrebel and scala from Eclipse using Help >> Eclipse Marketplace
 6. From the command line navigate to git/alfresco-view-repo  and update the last line sudo vim /etc/hosts to read: